simdjson/simdjson/README.md

 * **Strict:** Full JSON and UTF-8 validation, lossless parsing.
 Performance with no compromises.
 * **Automatic:** Selects a CPU-tailored parser at runtime.
 No configuration needed.
 * **Reliable:** From memory allocation to error handling, simdjson's design avoids surprises.
+* **Peer Reviewed:** Our research appears in venues like VLDB Journal, Software: Practice and Experience.

 This library is part of the [Awesome Modern C++](https://awesomecpp.com) list.